retaildevcrews/ServicePrincipal/infra/README.md

 > Some resources must be all lower case.
 The script will take care of case sensitivity as well.

-### First Run
-On first run, a ResourceGroup and StorageAccount will be created for the application and Terraform state management.
-Additionally, the terraform.tfvars file will be created as input into the Terraform infrastructure code.
-The Terraform code will push information about the created identies and resources into the KeyVault for the application.

-The provision-environment script will check the names for 1) length and 2) public uniqueness.
-If there is any constraint violation, the script will report an error.
-If this happens trying changing the application name and/or the tenant.
-Remember the tenant should be a short abbreviation to help scope the resource names.
-There are only a limited number of characters available.

 ## Deploy ServicePrincipal
 >Make sure you are in the serviceprincipal/infra directory.